jpietrzyk/sobi-srv/README.md

   $ brew install redis
 ```

+Run specs to check everything is ok `bundle exec rspec spec/`

+## Usage

-To run dev server run `bundle exec foreman start` it will launch sidekiq and web server.
+To run dev server run `bundle exec foreman start` it will launch sidekiq and web server, and will listen for clients data, and will display it on http://localhost:3000

+To see how to setup client check: https://github.com/jpietrzyk/sobi-cli

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/jpietrzyk/sobi_srv.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).